vault27/Foundation/paloalto.md

 ### Device groups - to control policies and objects

+- To create a device group: Name, parent group, devices, User-ID master device - The device selected as the Master Device is used to gather user information.
+The gathered user and group mapping information is used for shared policy configiration.
+It is required if you want to use users in a policy, Cloud Identity Engine
 - Device groups: for controlling all policies + all objects
 - By default Panorama pushes all shared objects to firewalls whether or not any shared or device group policy rules reference the objects
 - On lower-end models, such as the PA-220, consider pushing only the relevant shared objects to the managed firewalls.
 This is because the number of objects that can be stored on the lower-end models is considerably lower than that of the mid- to high-end models